joelday/vscode-docthis/README.md

 [![Build Status](https://travis-ci.org/joelday/vscode-docthis.svg?branch=master)](https://travis-ci.org/joelday/vscode-docthis)

-## Road to 1.0
-We're actively accepting assistance with development of 1.0 with the aim of adding better editing UX, improved JavaScript generation and multiple language support.
-The long term goal is to become a universal platform for documentation annotation generation for *any* editor/IDE!

 # Document This
 "Document This" is a Visual Studio Code extension that automatically generates detailed JSDoc comments for both TypeScript and JavaScript files.